-IX.
+VII.
 APPOINTMENTS AND NOMINATIONS

 1. Appointments.
 Approval Not Required.
-In any instance in which the chief executive officer or a commissioner is permitted to make an appointment to any board or agency without approval by or vote of the Commission, such appointment may be made at any time by giving notice thereof to the clerk, who shall make such appointment a matter of record by recording in the minutes and give notice of appointment to the person so appointed and to members of the Commission.
+In any instance in which the chief executive officer or a commissioner is permitted to make an appointment to any board or agency without approval by or vote of the Commission, such appointment may be made at any time by giving notice thereof to the clerk, who shall make such appointment a matter of record by recording in the minutes for inclusion on an agenda and give notice of appointment to the person so appointed and to members of the Commission.